axiowashere/ta-bot/README.md

 the actual scraper took 30 minutes but trying to deploy the project took 5 hours and my joy out of ever doing a hackathon again

-cheers to samuel lu for giving me his yrdsb credentials for me to verify the functionality of it cheers to samuel lu again for reminding me not to post my discord token on a public repository
+cheers to samuel lu for giving me his yrdsb credentials for me to verify the functionality of it

+cheers to samuel lu again for reminding me not to post my discord token on a public repository

+cheers to samuel lu once more for noticing that i forgot to delete the branch that had my discord token on it and subsequently reminded me to reset my token